Cancer Research UK logo.

 Survival for acute lymphoblastic leukaemia (ALL)

-Survival depends on different factors.
-So no one can tell you exactly how long you will live.
+Survival depends on many factors, including age and the type of ALL.
+No one can tell you exactly how long you will live.
+The statistics below can only be used as a general guide.

 About these statistics